amandhal/ACS730-Final-Project/README.md

 In order to deploy the infrastructure succesfully kindly follow the below  execution flow

-Step1: Deploying the Dev Enviormnet
+Step1 Part A: Deploying the Dev Enviormnet

 a) Network Infrastructure
 	1)Open terminal ../group5_acs730_project/Infrastructure/dev/Network-01